NazaninMn/MoSARe/comparison_code/README.md

 # Commands to run comparison codes

+We modified code from [PORPOISE](https://github.com/mahmoodlab/PORPOISE) to run these experiments.

 Extract WSI reps using UNI into directories named lung/kidney/breast.
 Use the slide names as the names for the .pt files.

 ## ABMIL